Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Experiments

 \subsection{The Setup}

 The experiments were performed on a machine with 8GB RAM, Intel(R) Core(TM) i5-3470 CPU @ 3.20GHz, 32K L1 cache, 256K L2 cache and 6144K L3 cache.
-The operating system was Ubuntu, version 16.04.2 LTS.
-The compiler that was used was g++ version 5.4 and cmake version 3.5.1.
+The operating system was Ubuntu 16.04.2 LTS.
+The compilers used were g++ 5.4 and g++ 4.7, together with cmake 3.5.1.
+The experiments were performed in text mode, i.e., by booting into the terminal of Ubuntu, to minimize the interference from other programs running at the same time.

 \subparagraph*{Generating Random Trees.}